Azure Striker Gunvolt 2

 Azure Striker Gunvolt 2, known as Armed Blue: Gunvolt Sou (ガンヴォルト爪) in Japan, is a 2D side-scrolling action-platform video game developed and published by Inti Creates for the Nintendo 3DS.
 The sequel to Azure Striker Gunvolt, it was released in Japan on August 25, 2016 and worldwide on September 29, 2016.
 A compilation containing the game and its predecessor, titled Azure Striker Gunvolt: Striker Pack, was also available at retail in Japan and North America.
 Striker Pack was later released for Nintendo Switch on August 31, 2017 and PlayStation 4 on April 23, 2020.
 The standalone game was ported to Windows on June 22, 2020 and was released for Xbox One and Xbox Series X/S on July 14, 2022.
-A sequel, Azure Striker Gunvolt 3 has been announced for Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4 and Windows, and is set to release in 2022.
+A sequel, Azure Striker Gunvolt 3 was released in 2022 for Nintendo Switch, Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, and Windows.

 Gameplay

-The gameplay is directly based on the one in the original game.
-The main character, Gunvolt, controls nearly identically as in the previous game, using a gun to lock onto enemies and then using his electric field in order to attack them.
-The game, however, now adds the option to play as Copen, a character that played a major role in the previous game.
-He has an entirely different control scheme, now focusing on his dash attack.
+The gameplay builds from that of the original game.
+The main character, Gunvolt, controls nearly identically to the previous game, using a gun to lock onto enemies and then using his electric field in order to attack them.
+Players can also control Copen, a character that played a major role in the previous game.
+He has a different control scheme to Gunvolt that focuses on his dash attack.
 Copen can dash into an enemy and slam into it, which locks onto the enemy and allows Copen to shoot it with targeted attacks.
 He can also use powers from defeated bosses, similar to the Mega Man franchise.